IsraelShowell/Former-Landing-Page/README.md

 CSS is now in a seperate file <br>
 Javascript being prepared to be added in

+# Version History:
+# V-2.00: (On the way!)
+I am preparing to publish the second version of my portfoilo!

 # Current Features as of V-1.10:
 The page currently links to my resumes and Linkedln and displays a picture of me in a suit